onfido/onfido-sdk-ui/README.md

 ### Overriding the hook

-In order to expose the user's progress through the SDK an `EventListener` must be added that listens for `UserAnalyticsEvent` events.
+In order to track a user's progress through the SDK an `EventListener` must be added that listens for `UserAnalyticsEvent` events.
 This can be done anywhere within your application.

 For example: